Lesson 1: The Authorization Code Flow (theory)

 Represents the identifier of the client previously registered in the Authorization Server.

-A URI ponting to an endpoint in the Client application capable of handling the Authorization response.
+A URI pointing to an endpoint in the Client application capable of handling the Authorization response.

 It is usually required to register a whitelist of valid Redirect URIs.